erorr-404/ePrinter/README.md

 ## Features

 1. [x] User account managment
+2. [x] User uploaded files list
-2. [ ] Manually printing by administrator
+3. [ ] Manually printing by administrator

 ## Used technologies
 This project uses Flask and Python for back-end.
 Bootstrap stands for front-end.